Give your body a boost and start your day with immune-boosting vitamins and minerals with these Lemon Ginger Turmeric Shots.

 - Sea Salt contains some minerals, including potassium, iron, and calcium.
 It also contains iodine which can benefit if an underactive thyroid is caused by an iodine deficiency

-How to Make the Ginger Turmeric Shots Recipe
+How to Make the Lemon Ginger Turmeric Shots

-- Add in the coconut water, ginger, turmeric, lemon, honey and salt to a high speed blender.
+- Add in the coconut water, ground ginger, ground turmeric, lemon, honey and salt to a high speed blender.

 - Blend all the ingredients until it's combined.